ZheShen-Shirley/ZheShen-Shirley.github.io/_pages/Conference-Presentations.md

 - ISIKM2022, Online, March 2022

 ---
-### INVITED SEMINAR TALKS
+### Invited Seminar Talks

 - Stockholm School of Economics, House of Innovation, November 2025
-- Ko¸c University, Graduate School of Business, December 2025
+- Koç University, Graduate School of Business, December 2025
 - Shanghai University of Finance and Economics, School of Information Management and Engineering, January 2026